 The Challenge is open to formal, emeritus, and retired members with at least one year of continuous membership in the Association of Sewing and Design Professionals.
 Entrants must maintain their membership in good standing throughout the entire Challenge process, from submission of Intent to Enter through publication of winning garments by the magazine.
 The winner of Best Overall is asked to serve as a judge for the next year's challenge, and therefore cannot enter.

-If you are currently a student, intern or friend of ASDP and would like to change membership categories so you can enter, contact the VP of Membership at firstname.lastname@example.org.
+If you are currently a student, emerging, or patron of ASDP and would like to change membership categories so you can enter, contact the VP of Membership at firstname.lastname@example.org.

-April 30, 2020: Entry Number(s) sent to Entrant via email.
-First round submissions will be handled electronically so please add email@example.com to your safe list and save all Challenge related emails.
+April 30, 2022: Entry Number(s) sent to Entrant via email.
+First round submissions will be handled electronically, so please add email@example.com to your safe list and save all Challenge related emails.

-August 10, 2020: First round entry submissions are due 10:00 PM EDT as registered on the Challenge inbox.
+August 1, 2022: First round entry submissions are due 10:00 PM EDT as registered on the Challenge inbox.
 Complete the Challenge Submission Form online.
 You will be attaching your photos, Artist Statement and Runway Commentary in the form.
 You will also need to complete the Fashion Show and Member Showcase Entry form.

-October 10, 2020: Winners will be announced at Conference at Runway Fashion Show and Member Showcase.
+October 21, 2022: Winners will be announced at Conference during the Runway Fashion Show and Member Showcase.